ZilchEngine/ZilchDocs/getting_started/features.markdown

 ## C++ Plugins

 Scripts are awesome, but at the end of the day they can't do everything that life has to offer.
 Whether it's a library that you want to use or you need to do some heavy lifting for performance reasons, C++ can always get the job done.
 With a C++ plugin you have all the power you need, wrapped up and ready to use in your game.
-There’s no complicated setup, just create a new plugin resource and it will make you a Visual Studio solution, pre-hooked with a new component.
+There's no complicated setup, just create a new plugin resource and it will make you a Visual Studio solution, pre-hooked with a new component.
 Changes to your plugin are automatically detected by Zero Engine, and your project updates itself on the spot.

 ## Lightweight Game Objects

-Zero Engine’s game objects are lightweight and versatile.
-We call them cogs because they’re 'Game Object Compositions' (and “gocs” doesn’t sound as cool).
+Zero Engine's game objects are lightweight and versatile.
+We call them cogs because they're 'Game Object Compositions' (and “gocs” doesn't sound as cool).
 Cogs can house as many components and child objects as needed, and the engine is incredibly good at making and destroying them, so you never have to worry about object pooling.

 ## Shader Compositing